emily-chan2/qr-code-reader/README.md

 [https://emily-chan2.github.io/qr-code-reader/](https://emily-chan2.github.io/qr-code-reader/)

 A QR code reader that lets you upload images and decode them directly in the browser.
 Sometimes someone texts me a QR code and I'm like, how do I scan this thing?
+This little web app gives you a solution to that :)

 ---